hamzas4011/to-do/README.md

 # 📝 My To-Do App

 A simple, responsive, and accessible To-Do web application built with **React**, **TypeScript**, and **Tailwind CSS**.
-You can add, complete, and delete tasks — everything stored locally in your browser.
+You can add, complete, and delete tasks.
 Designed with focus on **clean UI**, **universal design**, and **keyboard accessibility**.

 ---